Staff Council regulations – Election of Standing Committee

-1 The Secretary shall act as Returning Officer and shall be responsible for keeping the Electoral Roll.
+1 The Secretary shall act as Chief Returning Officer for the elections.
+The Secretary shall also act as Returning Officer for the elections of members from the Professional Services.
+The School Managers shall act as Returning Officers for the election of members from the Schools.
+The Returning Officers shall be responsible for keeping the Electoral Roll.
 The Secretary shall fix the dates of the elections.
-If for any reason the Secretary is unable to act, the Principal shall appoint a substitute.
+If for any reason the Secretary or a School Manager is unable to act, the Principal shall appoint a substitute.

-4 The Returning Officer shall communicate with all electors not less than twenty-one days before an election calling for nominations and indicating the number of vacancies to be filled, the names of the persons retiring and whether they are eligible for re-election.
-Nominations shall not be valid unless received by the Returning Officer at least fourteen days before the date of the election.
-Each nomination shall require the endorsement of two supporters and confirmation from the candidate that they agree to stand for election.
+4 The Returning Officers shall communicate with electors not less than 14 days before an election calling for nominations and indicating the number of vacancies to be filled, the names of the persons retiring and whether they are eligible for re-election.
+Nominations shall not be valid unless received by the Returning Officers at least 3 working days before the date of the election.
+Each nomination shall require the endorsement of two members of Staff Council and confirmation from the candidate that they agree to stand for election.

-6 (1) The manner of the election shall be determined by the Returning Officer, provided that in doing so all members of staff eligible to vote are given the opportunity to vote;
+5 The manner of the election (i.e. paper or online) shall be determined by the Returning Officers, provided that in doing so all members of staff eligible to vote are given the opportunity to vote.

-(4) Candidates, or their representatives, shall be entitled to be present at the counting of the votes.
+7. Candidates, or their representatives, shall be entitled to be present at the counting or online processing of the votes.

-(5) The candidates with the highest number of votes shall be deemed to be elected.
+8. The candidates with the highest number of votes in each contest shall be deemed to be elected.

-(6) In the event of a tie for the last or only place the election shall be decided by the drawing of lots by the candidates involved in the presence of the Returning Officer.
+9. In the event of a tie for the last or only place the election shall be decided by the drawing of lots by the candidates involved (or their nominees) in the presence of the Returning Officer.

-(8) The Returning Officer shall have power to declare a ballot paper (if used) spoiled or invalid and to decide any matter for which provision is not made in these Regulations.
-He or she shall report to the Academic Council the number of such papers and any decision taken in exercise of this power.
+10. The Returning Officer shall have power to declare a ballot paper (if used) spoiled or invalid and to decide any matter for which provision is not made in these Regulations.
+He or she shall report to the Staff Council the number of such papers and any decision taken in exercise of this power.

-8 Casual vacancies may be filled by co-option by the Standing Committee: Provided that a member co-opted to fill a casual vacancy shall hold office only until the next annual election, at which time the casual vacancy shall be filled by election.
-A member elected into such casual vacancy shall hold office for the unexpired portion of the period of office of the elected member whom he replaces.
+12. Casual vacancies may be filled by co-option by the Standing Committee: Provided that a member co-opted to fill a casual vacancy shall hold office only until the next tri-annual election, at which time the casual vacancy shall be filled by election.